Production of Poultry and Eggs

 The Production of Poultry and Eggs is designed to provide data on the production, disposition and value of chickens, stewing hens, turkeys and eggs.

 The Production of Poultry and Eggs is designed to provide data on the production, disposition and value of chickens, stewing hens, turkeys and eggs.
-In addition there is data related to average prices of eggs sold and disappearance per person of poultry meats and eggs.
+In addition there is data related to average prices of eggs sold and home consumption of poultry meats and eggs.
 Statistics Canada has been estimating poultry meat production and value since 1951.
-Egg production and value data as well as disappearance per person have been estimated since 1920.
+Egg production and value data have been estimated since 1920.